-Face masks are encouraged at all times indoors while on school property except when eating, drinking, and napping or when wearing a face mask is otherwise impracticable (e.g. showering).
+Face masks must be worn at all times indoors and outdoors while on school property except when eating or drinking.
+Staff and students who are alone in closed offices, or other private, enclosed spaces are not required to wear a face mask.
+Students may also remove face masks when eating, drinking or napping or when wearing a face mask is otherwise impracticable (e.g. showering).